MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/connect-to-sql-server-in-visual-studio-using-add-adapter-metadata-wizard.md

 ---
 description: "Learn more about: Connect to SQL Server in Visual Studio Using Add Adapter Metadata Wizard"
-title: "Connect to SQL Server in Visual Studio Using Add Adapter Metadata Wizard | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Connect to SQL Server in Visual Studio Using Add Adapter Metadata Wizard" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 2169722d-beba-4d96-a54b-54986ece9bf8
-caps.latest.revision: 11
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Connect to SQL Server in Visual Studio Using Add Adapter Metadata Wizard
 The [!INCLUDE[adaptersqlshort](../../includes/adaptersqlshort-md.md)] is also exposed as a BizTalk adapter and, therefore, you can use the [!INCLUDE[addadapterwiz](../../includes/addadapterwiz-md.md)] to generate schema for the operations you want to perform on SQL Server using the adapter.